Abin-Suresh/REAL-or-FAKE-JOB-DETECTION-USING-MACHINE-LEARNING/README.md

-# REAL-or-FAKE-JOB-DETECTION-USING-MACHINE-LEARNING
+# CYBER BULLYING-DETECTION-USING-MACHINE-LEARNING
-This project detects fake job postings using Machine Learning with a Random Forest algorithm.
-By applying NLP techniques to job descriptions and metadata, it classifies listings as real or fraudulent to help prevent online job scams.
+This project detects cyberbullying using Machine Learning with the Naive Bayes algorithm.
+It uses NLP techniques to analyze and classify text data from social media, helping identify harmful or abusive content online.